-Less than a month from now we begin shooting my feature film Over-the-Rhine (I’m writing and directing).
+Less than a month from now we begin shooting Over-the-Rhine, my first feature film as a writer-director.
 I want to share the experience with you, my bloggish friends, partly because I think of you as my extended family (aww) and partly because I’ll be too busy to do much else (a typical shooting day runs 12+ hours).
 So I’ll be posting regular Filmmaker’s Journal updates once we get rolling.
 This is only a test, test, test, test…

 - It’s a low budget movie–about as much money as Spielberg spends on craft service (“coffee and bagels”) for one of his movies.